AnggaR96s/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Did you hear that David lost his ID in prague?
+Now we just have to call him Dav.